NidhayPancholi/slashbot/CONTRIBUTING.md

 To contribute to the project, follow these steps:

 1. **Check TO-DO List:**
-   - Navigate to the Projects tab and review the TO-DO list.
+   - Examine the TO-DO list by selecting the Projects tab.
-   - Select a feature that piques your interest.
+   - Choose a feature that catches your attention.

 2. **Branch and Implementation:**
-   - Create a new branch for your selected feature.
+  - For the feature you have chosen, create a new branch.
-   - Implement the feature in Python using the Telegram bot.
+  - Use the Telegram bot to implement the feature in Python.
-   - Test the implementation locally to ensure its functionality.
+  - To make sure the implementation is functioning, test it locally.

 3. **Write Test Cases:**
-   - Develop relevant test cases to verify that the new feature does not disrupt the existing system.
+   - Create relevant test cases to ensure the new functionality is not disruptive with the current setup.

 4. **Create Pull Request:**
-   - Initiate a pull request, detailing the changes you made.
+   - Start a pull request and describe the modifications you made.
-   - Request a thorough code review from project maintainers.
+   - Request project maintainers to provide a comprehensive code review.

 5. **Code Review and Approval:**
    - Engage in the code review process, addressing any feedback.